allenai/aspire/README.md

 ##### `otAspire`

-The `otAspire` multi-vector model trained for _multiple_ matches across documents can be used via the `transformers` library, some additional code to compute contextual sentence vectors and to make multiple matches using optimal transport.
+The `otAspire` multi-vector model trained for _multiple_ matching across documents can be used via the `transformers` library, and some additional code to compute contextual sentence vectors and to make multiple matches using optimal transport.

-View example usage and sample document alignments here: [`examples/demo-contextualsentence-multim.ipynb`](https://github.com/allenai/aspire/blob/main/examples/demo-contextualsentence-multim.ipynb)
+View example usage and sample document matches here: [`examples/demo-contextualsentence-multim.ipynb`](https://github.com/allenai/aspire/blob/main/examples/demo-contextualsentence-multim.ipynb)

 ##### `SPECTER-CoCite`